 - Turn off the heat and add your tea bags to the water and let them steep for 7 – 10 minutes.

 - Remove tea bags.
-Add your cup of sugar to the mixture and stir well until sugar is fully dissolved.
+Add your cup of sugar to the mixture and stir well until the sugar is fully dissolved.

 - Let your tea mixture cool down.
 Sometimes I like to place it in the fridge or freezer if I am in a hurry.